devbisme/birthday_bromides/README.md

 1. Your mom and dad said you could be whatever you choose.
 Do your best not to choose "dumbass".

+2. I guess since I'm ending this, I might as well end with a favorite line from a movie: "You think this is a big story with a grand ending, but it's a small story and it ends here."

 1. Get comfortable with being uncomfortable.